Last updated May 1, 2018

 To Third Parties: We may share aggregated information that includes non-public information with third parties.
 For example, prospective advertisers may be interested in understanding traffic patterns before agreeing to advertise, and information such as how many visits originate from a certain geographic area may be helpful.

-With our Service Providers and Vendors Disclosure of your Personal Information and Non-Identifying Information may also occur where we employ third party companies and individuals to facilitate our Services (e.g., without limitation, improvement of our Services' features, user account authentication), to provide the Services on our behalf, or to assist us in analyzing how our Services are being used.
-These third parties may have access to your Personal Information only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.
+With Our Service Providers and Vendors: Disclosure of your non-public information may also occur where we employ third-party companies and individuals to facilitate our Site (e.g., without limitation, improvement of the Site's features and user account authentication), to provide services on our behalf, or to assist us in analyzing how the Site is being used.
+These third parties may have access to your personal information only to perform these tasks on our behalf.

-Under Special Circumstances At times, we may disclose information about you to law enforcement officials or private parties as we, in our sole discretion, believe necessary or appropriate to respond to claims and legal process (including but not limited to subpoenas), to protect the property and rights of DocSpot or a third party, to protect the safety of the public or any person or to prevent or stop activity we may consider to be or to pose a risk of being, any illegal, unethical or legally actionable activity.
-We also reserve the right to disclose Personal Information and/or Non-Identifying Information that we believe, in good faith, is appropriate or necessary to enforce our Terms of Service.
+Under Special Circumstances: At times, we may disclose information about you to law enforcement officials or private parties as we, in our sole discretion, believe necessary or appropriate to respond to claims and legal processes (such as subpoenas), to protect the property and rights of DocSpot or a third party, to protect the safety of the public or any person, or to prevent or stop activity that might be illegal or unethical.
+We also reserve the right to disclose non-public information that we believe, in good faith, is appropriate or necessary to enforce our Terms of Service.